syncfusion-content/ej2-charts-docs/ej2-javascript/chart/chart-print.md

 {% previewsample "page.domainurl/code-snippet/chart/export-cs2" %}
 {% endif %}

-## Multiple chart export

-You can export the multiple charts in single page by passing the multiple chart objects in the export method of chart.

-To export multiple charts in a single page, follow the given steps:

-**Step 1**:

-Initially, render more than one chart to export, and then add button to export the multiple charts.
-In button click, call the export private method in charts, and then pass the multiple chart objects in the export method.

-{% if page.publishingplatform == "typescript" %}

- {% tabs %}
-{% highlight ts tabtitle="index.ts" %}
-{% include code-snippet/chart/export-cs3/index.ts %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/chart/export-cs3/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/chart/export-cs3" %}

-{% elsif page.publishingplatform == "javascript" %}

-{% tabs %}
-{% highlight js tabtitle="index.js" %}
-{% include code-snippet/chart/export-cs3/index.js %}
-{% endhighlight %}
-{% highlight html tabtitle="index.html" %}
-{% include code-snippet/chart/export-cs3/index.html %}
-{% endhighlight %}
-{% endtabs %}

-{% previewsample "page.domainurl/code-snippet/chart/export-cs3" %}
-{% endif %}

-## Adding header and footer in PDF export
+### Adding header and footer in PDF export

-In the export method, specify the following parameters to add a header and footer to the exported PDF document:
+In the export method, specify the following parameters to add a header and footer text to the exported PDF document:

-* `header` - Specify the text that should appear at the top of the exported PDF.
+* `header` - Specify the text that should appear at the top of the exported PDF document.
-* `footer` - Specify the text that should appear at the bottom of the exported PDF.
+* `footer` - Specify the text that should appear at the bottom of the exported PDF document.

 {% if page.publishingplatform == "typescript" %}

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}
 {% include code-snippet/chart/export-cs4/index.ts %}
 {% endhighlight %}